Vermifilter: Terminology

-Overview
+History

-Vermifiltration was first advocated by researchers at the University of Chile in 1992 as a low-cost sustainable technology suitable for decentralised sewage treatment in rural areas.
+Vermifiltration was first proposed by researchers at the University of Chile in 1992.

+A 2017 study treated municipal wastewater in a vermifilter, removal ratios for biochemical oxygen demand (BOD_{5}) were 90%, chemical oxygen demand (COD) 85%, total suspended solids (TSS) 98%, ammonia nitrogen 75% and fecal coliforms eliminated to a level that met World Health Organisation guidelines for safe use in crops.

 Vermifilters offer treatment performance similar to conventional decentralised wastewater treatment systems, but with potentially higher hydraulic processing capacities.

-Vermifilters are a type of wastewater treatment biofilter or trickling filter, but with the addition of earthworms to improve treatment efficiency.
+Vermifilters are a type of biofilter or trickling filter that adds earthworms to improve treatment efficiency.
 Vermifilters provide an aerobic environment and wet substrate that facilitates microorganism growth as a biofilm.
-Microorganisms perform biochemical degradation of organic matter present in wastewater.
+Microorganisms biochemically degrade organic matter present in wastewater.
 Earthworms regulate microbial biomass and activity by directly or/and indirectly grazing on microorganisms.
 Biofilm and organic matter consumed by composting earthworms is then digested into biologically inert castings (humus).
 The vermicast is incorporated into the media substrate, slowly increasing its volume.
-When this builds up, it can be removed and applied to soil as an amendment to improve soil fertility and structure.
+It can be removed and used as a soil amendment to improve fertility and structure.

 Microorganisms present are heterotrophic and autotrophic.
 Heterotrophic microorganisms are important in oxidising carbon (decomposition), whereas autotrophic microorganisms are important in nitrification.

-As a result of oxidation reactions, biodegradation and microbial stimulation by enzymatic action, organic matter decomposition and pathogen destruction occurs in the vermifilter.
-In a study where municipal wastewater was treated in a vermifilter, removal ratios for biochemical oxygen demand (BOD_{5}) were 90%, chemical oxygen demand (COD) 85%, total suspended solids (TSS) 98%, ammonia nitrogen 75% and fecal coliforms eliminated to a level that meets World Health Organisation guidelines for safe re-use in crops.
+As a result of oxidation reactions, biodegradation, and microbial stimulation by enzymatic action, organic matter decomposition and pathogen destruction occurs in the vermifilter.